ConacBreslin/inginuity/README.md

 24. Have a personalised user profile.
 25. Have an option to store their details for future ease of use.
 26. Add a review
-27. Edit or delete their reviews.
+27. Edit or delete their own reviews.

 ##### Superusers should be able to
 29. Add, edit or delete gins.